Evolutionary Psychology

 Phobias

 However, long ago, when people lived in a wild environment, snakes came with the territory.
-A person might have to try very hard to avoid snakes and always be alert for them as they went about their daily routines.
+A person might have to try very hard to avoid snakes and always be alert for them as they go about their daily routine.
 So, if they had a fear of snakes that caused them to be mindful and careful, they were more likely to survive.
 Those who survived passed on their genes, along with the code that carried the fear response when encountering snakes.
-Many believe that these phobias are cognitive adaptations that help us survive in the physical world, even though snakes do not live in the modern environment many people inhabit.
+Many believe that these phobias are cognitive adaptations that help us survive in the physical world, even though snakes do not live in the modern environments that many people inhabit.

 iStock/Rawpixel

 According to the evolutionary theory on which the conclusions about relationships rely, everything people do is designed to promote childbearing.
 Most people think this is an undesirable view of relationships.
-Yet, it does make some sense.
-If evolution works this way in psychology, that explains why, in many case these sex differences may be present:
+Yet, it does make sense evolutionarily.
+If evolution works this way in psychology, that explains why, in many cases these sex differences may be present:

 • Females are more attracted to stereotypically masculine-looking males when they're ovulating.

-• According to parental investment theory, because females are child bearers, they are choosier about mate selection.
+• According to parental investment theory, because females are child bearers, they tend to be more selective about their mates.
 Since they have a higher parental investment, females will prefer mates they believe have high-quality genes.

-• Males may have multiple sex partners to spread their DNA.
+• Males may have multiple sex partners at once to spread their DNA.

 • Females choose powerful males who can provide for their children.

-• Some people like curvy women with wide hips who are better adapted physically for childbirth.
+• Some people like curvy women with wide hips who tend to be better adapted physically for childbirth.

 • Both men and women prefer partners with symmetrical faces, a clear indication of healthy cell division.

-Disclaimer: We have learned through findings, research, and article intake that there are more genders than just women or men.
-Additionally, it can be difficult to differentiate genetic influences from influences on human culture that are socially constructed.
+Disclaimer: We have learned through findings, research, and article intake that there are more genders than women and men, and there are more sexualities than heterosexual. it can be difficult to differentiate genetic influences from socially constructed influences on human culture.

 Motivation

 According to the evolutionary psychology perspective, everything that people do is motivated by their need to survive and have children.
 The idea is that these are the ultimate (even unconscious) goals, even when they think they have other reasons.
-It may be that this is true in some situations and not in others, however.
+However, it may be that this is true in some situations but not in others.

 Stress